9623Y/9623Y-Spin-Up-Notebook/README.md

 We are working on putting the launcher back together.
 We originally took it apart to rebuild it with the new parts we got from Robosource.
 These new parts should help us with fitting more into tighter spaces.

 ## **End of Entry Thoughts**
+We were able to finish the launcher but havent been able to test it and we still need to finish the intake in CAD.

 -----